Wp-Zhang/-Wp-Zhang-Wp-Zhang.github.io/content/posts/Collaborative Filtering.md

 $$sim_{p,q} = \frac{|N(p) \cap N(q)|}{|N(p)|^{1-\alpha}\cdot |N(q)|^\alpha}$$

-We can introduce a hyper parameter $\alpha$ to contral the penalties for popular items.
+We can introduce a hyperparameter $\alpha$ to control the penalties for popular items.

 #### Add penalties for extremely active users